max-mapper/get-dat/markdown/01-init.md

 1. Now run `ls`.
 This displays a list of all files in the directory.

 1. Run `dat init`.
 This will establish the current directory as a dat repository, with dat’s data stored `data.dat`.
-You'll also see a `package.json` file, which will be used to store configuration data.
+You'll also see a `package.json` file, which will be used to store configuration data  (see [05-dat-config](05-dat-json-config.html)).

 1. Run `ls -a` again and note that `data.dat` is now listed.